 Fujifilm X30 versus Canon G16

-The Fujifilm X30 and the Canon PowerShot G16 are two digital cameras that were announced, respectively, in August 2014 and August 2013.
+The Fujifilm X30 and the Canon PowerShot G16 are two digital cameras that were revealed to the public, respectively, in August 2014 and August 2013.
 Both the X30 and the G16 are fixed lens compact cameras that are based on a 2/3 (X30) and a 1/1.7-inch sensor.
 Both cameras offer a resolution of 12 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X30 and the Canon G16.
+An illustration of the physical size and weight of the Fujifilm X30 and the Canon G16 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X30 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X30 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is somewhat smaller (3 percent) than the Fujifilm X30.
 Moreover, the G16 is markedly lighter (16 percent) than the X30.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the X30 nor the G16 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.